programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-10.png" alt="Scatterplot using colors to distinguish different types of sister city relationships based on the location of the destination city." caption="Figure 10.
 Using colors in scatterplots to visualize different country types." %}

-The code above made two major manipulations.
-First, we modified `geom_point()` by adding an argument: `aes(color = typecountry)`.
-Since there are too many overlapping points, we used the parameter `alpha` to make them 70% transparent.
+The code above has two major changes.
+First, we modified `geom_point()` by adding the argument `aes(color = typecountry)`.
+Second, since there are too many overlapping points, we added the `alpha` parameter to make them 70% transparent.
 Again, ggplot2 has selected sensible default colors and legends for the graph.

 ### Scales: Colors, Legends, and Axes

-Next, we'll explore ggplot2's `scales` function.
+Next, you'll explore ggplot2's `scales` function.
 Scales are crucial for determining how data is mapped to visual properties.
 They provide data transformation for position, size, color, and shape aesthetics.
 Additionally, scales define how aesthetics are displayed on the plot, including the range of values, the breaks or tick marks, and the labels.

 In ggplot2, scales follow a naming convention consisting of three parts separated by underscores: